Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Constructing HatemojiBuild

-\paragraph{Composition} Each round has approximately the same number of entries with slightly fewer in R7 due to more quality control issues (see \cref{tab:appendix_round_summary_stats}).
-Labels are equally distributed in each round.
+\paragraph{Composition} \cref{tab:cases_flow} reports the inter-annotator agreement and number of final entries per round.
+Each round has approximately the same number of entries with slightly fewer in R7 due to more quality control issues.
+Labels are equally distributed in each round (see \cref{tab:appendix_round_summary_stats}).
 For 75 pairs of originals and perturbations, the perturbation unsuccessfully flipped the label given by majority agreement between three annotators.
 All other pairs have opposite labels.
 Derogation is always the most-commonly inputted form of hate.
 From R5 to R7, there is a rise in animosity entries paired with a decline in threatening and dehumanizing language entries.
-Annotators were given substantial freedom in the targets of hate resulting in 54 unique targets, and 126 unique intersections of these.
-The entries from R5--R7 contain 1,082 unique emoji out of 3,521 defined in the Unicode Standard as of September 2020.
-The mode of emoji per entries is 1 and mean is approximately 1.5 in each round.
+Annotators were given substantial freedom in the targets of hate resulting in $54$ unique targets, and $126$ unique intersections of these.
+The entries from R5--R7 contain $1{,}082$ unique emoji out of $3{,}521$ defined in the Unicode Standard as of September 2020.
+The mode of emoji per entries is $1$ and mean is approximately $1.5$ in each round.
 The frequency of targets and emoji follow a long-tailed distribution, similar to a Zipf curve.
-These distributions match those found online for targets \citep{SilvaUFMG2016} and for emoji \citep{Cappallo2018, Felbo2017, Bick2020}.
+These distributions match those found online for targets \citep{silvaAnalyzingTargets2016} and for emoji \citep{felboUsingMillions2017, cappalloNewModality2019, bickAnnotatingEmoticons2020}.

+In the first round, annotators commonly employed a strategy of substituting identities for emoji so three identity emoji were frequently used (\emoji{black}, \emoji{male_couple}, \emoji{dis}).
+Using emoji character substitutions in slurs was also a successful strategy (A: \emoji{A}), as was substituting the entire slur for an emoji homonym (f*g: \emoji{cig}).
+In the final round, the model was wise to such strategies, and so annotators changed their adversarial techniques to irony, satire or mockery, as reflected in the top emoji (\emoji{tears_of_joy}, \emoji{rolling_eyes}, \emoji{rofl}, \emoji{clown}).
+For a qualitative understanding of annotators' experiences, we conducted a post-study survey.\footnote{This survey is on our \href{https://github.com/HannahKirk/Hatemoji/blob/main/ExtraResources/HatemojiBuild_Annotator_Survey.pdf}{Github}.}